gauthamp10/teched2025-XP264/README.md

 <td style="width: 71.6%; height: 193px;">
 <div>

-In a nutshell, SAP BTP, Kyma Runtime (SKR) is a managed offering of a Kubernetes Cluster based on Gardener, extended by a set of building blocks called **Kyma modules**.
+In a nutshell, SAP BTP, Kyma Runtime (SKR) is a managed runtime environment with a kubernetes cluster based on Gardener and a set of building blocks called Kyma modules.
-The idea being that each instance of SAP BTP Kyma runtime environment is a separate Kubernetes cluster with its own set of modules.
+As a result, each instance of SAP BTP Kyma runtime environment is a single k8s gardener cluster with its own set of kyma modules.
-All these clusters are managed by a central Kyma Control Plane (KCP) that orchestrates the lifecycle of
+All these kubernetes clusters are managed by a central Kyma Control Plane (KCP) that orchestrates the lifecycle of
  - the underlying hyperscaler project,
  - the Gardener Cluster,
  - and the Kyma modules.